On the Environments of Giant Radio Galaxies: Results

 \subsection{Radial distribution of satellites as a function of GRG properties}

 We now explore the radial distribution of satellite galaxies as a function of GRG size, i.e., the projected distance between two radio lobes.
+We separate the GRG sample into two equal number sub-samples according to their sizes.
+The corresponding median value of the GRG sizes is about 860 kpc.
 The left panel of Figure~\ref{fig:size_az} shows the distribution of satellites around GRGs with sizes larger than 860 kpc and smaller than 860 kpc.
 We find that the distribution of satellites does not correlate with the sizes of GRGs.
 In other words, the local galaxy environments do not play a role in the sizes of GRGs.

 Additionally to the sizes of GRGs, we also measure the satellite distribution as a function of the azimuthal angle of galaxy locations relative to the radio lobe directions.
 The azimuthal angle, $\phi$, defined as the angle between the location of a galaxy and the axis of radio lobes, is illustrated by the cartoon in the right panel of Figure~\ref{fig:size_az}.
 We have measured the radio lobe axes of GRGs manually.
 The right panel of Figure~\ref{fig:size_az} shows the radial distribution of satellites for two azimuthal angle bins with $|\phi|<45^{\circ}$ for galaxies located towards the lobe directions and $|\phi|>45^{\circ}$ for galaxies located perpendicular to the lobe directions.
 Again, the two measurements are consistent with each other.
 This result demonstrates that the radio lobes of GRGs do not occur in preferential directions relative to the local galaxy environments.